 Properly packing IT equipment for shipping is a common enough problem that we put together some videos to show people how to do it for various IT equipment:

-If you make sure to avoid these major (and common) mistakes when selling IT equipment you will be well on your way to a solid transaction that will help you bolster your bottom line.
+If you make sure to avoid these major (and common) mistakes when selling IT equipment you will be well on your way to a solid transaction.
+You’ll make money that will help you bolster your bottom line.

-ITAD done right can be a real game-changer for companies, turning what was an expense and a potential liability of old data and hardware into cash for your next IT purchases.
+ITAD done right can be a real game-changer for companies.
+It can turn what was an expense and a potential liability of old data and hardware into cash.